-MS. MEALIA SHEUTIAPIK: Well, there's still

--- I mean, they're starting to have more outreach workers,

-but I don't think that's enough.
-Maybe there should be

-more outreach walking people for Aboriginal or -- it

-PANEL II In-Ch (FORD)
+MS. MEALIA SHEUTIAPIK: Well, there's still -- I mean, they're starting to have more outreach workers, but I don't think that's enough.
+Maybe there should be more outreach walking people for Aboriginal or -- it when I notice -- sorry -- most of the time when I notice about the police looking down at people, mostly Aboriginal and Inuit people, they like to look down and they will start questioning you without having the right papers to start questioning you or they harass you.

-doesn't matter if you're Aboriginal or not, or Inuk or not.
-And there's only a couple of places where they can go and in the area where I'm at where there's a lot of that girls walking, sex trade, and the police doesn't make it any better either.
+1 doesn't matter if you're Aboriginal or not, or Inuk or 2 not.
+And there's only a couple of places where they can go 3 and in the area where I'm at where there's a lot of that 1 girls walking, sex trade, and the police doesn't make it 5 any better either.